Shanghai Introduction

 Strategically located at eastern end of Yangtze Delta in the mid of 18,000 km-long coastal line, Shanghai enjoys an advantageous position geographically and economically.
 It covers an area of 6340 km2 with longitude 120°52′-122°12′ E, latitude 30°40′-31°53′ N. Owing to its indispensable status in East China, Shanghai has become the focal point and leader of Yangtze Delta Economic Circle, neighboring other cities like Suzhou, Hangzhou, Jiaxing, Huzhou, etc. From Beijing to Shanghai, it only takes 4.5 hours by the fastest bullet train.

-Please allow ETC travel specialists to unveil the mystery of Shanghai in different facets.
+Please allow ETC travel specialists to unveil the mystery of Shanghai in different facets, and help you plan a Shanghai tour.

 New Shanghai of dynamic modernity